Load Shedding in Distributed Systems

 Introduction

-When there is a limited supply of something, we try to ration it.
+When there is a limited supply of something, we try to "ration" it.
 This is called supply-chain management.
-When electricity or some other resource is not available all the time, we institute load shedding to ration it.
-This means that when there’s less power available than what is needed by the grid, different parts of the grid are switched off for a while so that they don’t take more than their fair share of power.
-When this happens with distributed systems, we call it Load Shedding in Distributed Systems.
+When electricity or some other resource is not always available, we implement load shedding to ration it.
+This means that when there isn't enough power for the grid, different parts of the grid are turned off for a while so they don't use more power than their fair share of power.
+When this happens with distributed systems, we call it Load Shedding.

 Distributed System

-A distributed system is just like any other system where individuals or organizations operate independently but in coordination with one another for a common goal.
-A distributed system has multiple nodes or processes operating at a distance from one another and are connected through network services such as remote procedure calls or message-passing services.
+In a distributed system, individuals or organisations work independently but in collaboration to achieve a common goal.
+A distributed system consists of numerous nodes or processes that operate independently of one another and are connected via network services such as remote procedure calls or message-passing services.

 What is load shedding?